Serene-Arc/bulk-downloader-for-reddit/README.md

   However, they are basically text files.
 You can also view them with any text editor such as Notepad on Windows, gedit on Linux or Text Editor on MacOS

+### How can I change my credentials?
+- All of the user data is held in **config.json** file which is in a folder named "Bulk Downloader for Reddit" in your **Home** directory.
+You can edit them, there.

 ## Changelog
 ### [13/07/2018](https://github.com/aliparlakci/bulk-downloader-for-reddit/tree/9f831e1b784a770c82252e909462871401a05c11)
 - Change config.json file's path to home directory